elleem/reading-notes/401/second_half/reading27.md

 ### Beginner's Guide to Django

 3. Briefly outline the key components and workflow of a Django application, as discussed in the Beginner’s Guide to Django.
 How do these components interact with each other to create a functional web application?

+V-views handles teh request/response for our web app

+U-urls for routes and paths in our project.

+T-templates generate the HTML pages

+Apps: composed as a set of models, views, templates and tests

+Projects: collection of configurations and apps.